 Findings: Dr. Andreas Fuhrmann, Polyclinic for X-Ray Diagnostics in Dentistry, Oral and Maxillofacial Surgery, University Hospital Hamburg-Eppendorf.

 The designation of the teeth follows the WHO nomenclature customary in dentistry, with the upper and lower jaws numbered in four quadrants in a clockwise direction.
-The right upper jaw is designated by 1, the left upper jaw by 2, the left lower jaw by 3 and the right lower jaw by 4.
+The right upper jaw of a patient is designated by 1, the left upper jaw by 2, the left lower jaw by 3 and the right lower jaw by 4.
 The second digit indicates the number of the tooth in its respective quadrant, starting from the middle going outwards.